About

 The Process

-Then, we will collectively vote for an author for the upcoming tour(s).
-Selected authors may then be scheduled for an upcoming tour.
-Interested bloggers request to be a participant in a tour and will be assigned a day that The Classics Circuit will visit their blog.
-We will provide links to participating blogs on this site.
+- Tour participants will be assigned a day that The Classics Circuit will visit their blog.
+We will provide links to participating blogs and their assigned days on this site.

 The Goal

-Thank you so much for your eagerness to read and promote the classics on the web!
-This should be fun!
+Thank you so much for your eagerness to read and promote the classics on the web.

 The Committee

 If you’d like to help out behind the scenes, send an email to rebecca [at] rebeccareid [dot] com.
-You do not need to have a blog to help.
+You do not need to have a blog to help behind the scenes.

 Rebecca Reid (Rebecca Reads)